 This decline is even more impressive when we consider the rate of population growth over this period.
 When we correct for population – showing this data in terms of death rates (measured per 100,000 people) – then we see a more than 10-fold decline over the past century.
-This chart can be viewed here, with the data found in table form here.
+This chart can be viewed here.

 In the visualization shown here we see the number of deaths globally by type of disaster – earthquakes, volcanic activity, or extreme weather, for example.
 You can add additional ‘disaster categories’ on the interactive chart.